bigin/Scriptor/docs/hetzner-demo-deploy.md

    - **Type**: `A`
    - **Hostname / Name / Subdomain**: `demos`
-   - **Pointing to / IP**: `<Hetzner-IPv4>` (the same IP the apex `scriptor-cms.dev` already resolves to — if you're not sure, check the existing apex A record).
+   - **Pointing to / IP**: `<Hetzner-IPv4>` (the same IP the apex `scriptor-cms.dev` already resolves to; if you're not sure, check the existing apex A record).
    - **TTL**: keep the IONOS default (1 hour is fine).
-3. (Optional, recommended) **AAAA** record with the Hetzner IPv6 if the box has one — saves a fallback round-trip for IPv6 clients.
+3. (Optional, recommended) **AAAA** record with the Hetzner IPv6 if the box has one; saves a fallback round-trip for IPv6 clients.
 4. Save.

 ### Verifying